xanthics/XanAscTweaks/README.md

-`bauchat` is hiding BAU from Ascension and Newcomers `dp` is hiding messages that contain dp and don't contain dps `twitch` is hiding twitch links in Ascension and Newcomers
+`bauchat` is hiding BAU from Ascension and Newcomers `dp` is hiding messages that contain dp and don't contain dps `twitch` is hiding twitch links in Ascension and Newcomers `vanity` to automatically grab mounts, pets, and stones of retreat

 If you upgrade from a previous version, any new options will be disabled.
 ```